 NC Campus Compact

 Faculty, staff and administrators are invited to attend this daylong conference that seeks to inform and advance the research and practice of community engagement by sharing research findings, innovative program design and partnership models, proven community/institutional impacts, effective curriculum or co-curricular models, institutional capacity building and institutionalization, and successful community engagement practices.
 The conference usually takes place at Elon University on the first or second Wednesday in February.
-We are privileged to be hosted by UNC Wilmington for the 2014 conference.

 Since 2011, presidents and chancellors of NC Campus Compact member institutions have been invited to a Presidents Forum, held in conjunction with the PACE Conference.